lvcabral/carabiner/README.md

 - Create a list of streaming devices to connect and control
 - Configure the path to the ADB executable
 - Overlay a picture to check "design vs app screen" for pixel perfect UI
+- Configurable global shortcut to show/hide the floating window
+- Option to show/hide the settings window on app start
+- Option to launch the app on system login

 ### Future Improvements

 - Freely resizable floating window including fullscreen support
-- Configurable global shortcut to show/hide the floating window
 - Configure a shortcut to save a screenshot of the floating window
 - Allow user to record captured video to mp4/mkv file
 - Detect the list streaming devices in the network (SSDP)